status-im/wiki.status.im/docs/contributing/development/building-status.md

 #### Windows-specific Setup Notes
 Setting up a development instance in Windows requires some tweaks.
 Consider the following before attempting the following sections:

-- Make sure you run everything in a elevated command prompt (Right-click a link to Cmd.exe or Cygwin and click 'Run as Administrator')
+- Make sure you run everything in an elevated command prompt (Right-click a link to Cmd.exe or Cygwin and click 'Run as Administrator')
 - Do not use the ./re-natal symlink.
 Write your own `re-natal.sh` script that uses full relative paths, give it execution permissions with `chmod +x`, and use it instead.
 Script:
 ```
 #!/usr/bin/env node